What is Positive Education?

 Live the concepts

-We give you the training, tools, and tribe so you can explore, embody, and embed wellbeing science across a whole school community.
+We give you the training, tools, and community so you can explore, embody, and embed wellbeing science across a whole school community.

 Students are equipped to build positive emotions, willpower, grit, emotional regulation, resilience, mindfulness, growth mindsets and strengths in the K-12 classroom.
 Learn to create learning environments that foster belonging, engagement, kindness and vitality.
 And most importantly, Certified Positive Educators will build their own toolkit of self-care strategies within a fun and supportive community from all over the world.